RuggedScience/SDK/librspoe.md

 port - The number of the port to read the current from.
 Screen printed on the unit in the form of Lan `3`.

 ### Return value
-Current of port in amps on success.
-Negative value on error.
+Current of port in amps.

 <br>